 PolyVent III is operated with two blowers.
 It has a special seal in either the second or third tube from the bottom of the poly.
 PolyVent III operates with two 1/40th, 50 watt squirrel cage blowers.
 One blower is connected to the top tube of the poly.
 The second blower is connected to the tube just below the solid seal on the poly curtain.
 Both blowers are connected with flex hoses.
 PolyVent III is used by itself on hog and poultry barns or in the top section of a stacked JanAire unit on a dairy barn.

 Automatic with vinyl bladders

 The first automated ridge vents weren’t much better.
-They contained all types of expensive and troublesome “wizardry”, including cables, pulleys, winches and actuators.
+They contained all types of expensive and troublesome apparatuses, including cables, pulleys, winches and actuators.
 Then the idea of using air compressors, electric pneumatic controls, and air cylinders came along.
-Farmers realized these automated ridge vents were nothing more than a mechanical nightmare!
+Farmers realized that those automated ridge vents were nothing more than a mechanical nightmare!

 How does the JanAire RidgeVent work?